hero media

 Dating back to the 16th century, these windows were originally introduced by the ruler at the time, Cosimo de’ Medici, as a way to appease the public.
 Noble families were allowed to sell wine produced on their estates directly to consumers through these windows, without paying taxes.
 When the 1630-1633 epidemic hit, they provided an anti-contagion way to sell wine.

 Wine windows have often been preserved as architectural features, but more recently have been put to use again, in part due to Stanley Tucci’s Searching for Italy series in which he visits the one at Babae Restaurant, and as a means to sell goods during the COVID-19 pandemic restrictions.
-As COVID has quietened down though, the use of these windows is still on the rise with travellers lining up to knock on the little door or press the bell and order a glass of local Chianti or other Tuscan varietals.
+As COVID has settled down though, the use of these windows is still on the rise with travellers lining up to knock on the little door or press the bell and order a glass of local Chianti or other Tuscan varietals.

-These windows represent how wine is deeply rooted in Florence’s history and culture and showcase how integral local wine production and consumption is in Tuscany.
+These windows represent how wine is rooted in Florence’s history and culture and showcase how integral local wine production and consumption is in Tuscany.

 Where to find wine windows